LayerManager/layman/doc/rest.md

    - if file names are provided, files must be uploaded subsequently using [POST Layer Chunk](#post-layer-chunk)
    - if published file has empty bounding box (i.e. no features), its bounding box on WMS/WFS endpoint is set to the whole World
    - attribute names are [laundered](https://gdal.org/drivers/vector/pg.html#layer-creation-options) to be safely stored in DB
+   - if QML style is used in this request, it must list all attributes contained in given data file
 - *name*, string
    - computer-friendly identifier of the layer
    - must be unique among all layers of one workspace